mckennapsean/dissertation/content/03-framework.md

 design process.

-## Make Design Activity

-The **make** activity is the third activity in the framework.
-This activity's motivation is: *to concretize ideas into tangible prototypes.* The artifact from the make activity is a set of prototypes, where prototypes are "approximations of a product along some dimensions of interest" [@Hartmann2006a].
-These prototypes test aspects of design decisions made at the inner two levels of the nested model, the technique and algorithm levels.
-These prototypes explicitly explore the design decisions related to actualizing a specific visualization or interaction technique.
-Whereas low-fidelity prototypes can exist in the ideate activity, prototypes for the make activity are of a higher fidelity and typically involve encoding of real data in order to evaluate the efficacy of the visualization technique for a specific problem.
-This activity is not just implementing a given design; rather, the activity, including development or coding, also involves critical visualization design decisions [@Moere2011].

 Most engineering design process models couple the ideate and make activities together.
 We believe that these two activities have related, but different, motivations and artifacts for visualization design, making their separation